Jaspreetsm21/otherrun/README.md

 ### Cluster 1 (Spending £34M - median spending results in win or draw)

-- Takes less shots during away matches.
+- Takes fewer shots during away matches.
 - Losing more games at home.
-- The gap between percentage of wins and draws isn't huge.
+- The gap between the percentage of wins and draws isn't huge.
-- Wins twice as many matches at home then away.
+- Wins twice as many matches at home than away.

 ### Cluster 2 (Spending £51M - more spending more winning)